 Being intentional about improving ourselves will bring us great benefits, but the key is knowing what we can do to make improvements.
-Here are 10 valuable things to consider doing which will lead to us improving our skills, abilities, knowledge and behaviours.
+Here are ten valuable things to consider doing which will lead to us improving our skills, abilities, knowledge and behaviours.

 - Spend at least 10 minutes every day being quiet.
 Improvement starts with self awareness.
 When we stop and detach ourselves from the busyness of life, it allows us to recalibrate and reconnect to what is truly our heart’s desire.
 When we’re quiet, we’re more likely to receive insights and inklings that will guide us to what we want a lot easier and faster.

 - Read every day.
-While knowledge may not necessarily be power, those who are better informed and knowledgeable tend to do better than those who are not willing to learn.
+While knowledge may not necessarily be power, those who are better informed and knowledgeable tend to do better than those who aren’t willing to learn.
 As the saying goes, “Leaders are readers,” hence the more knowledge we acquire, the better decisions we can make that will help us achieve the outcomes we want.